haja-fgabriel/flask-animals/README.md

-# pyflask-demo
+# flask-animals
-Demo API for learning the Flask library at work
+Application that demonstrates the functionalities the Flask library has.
+Useful at work.